philips-software/logproxy/README.md

 ```
 $ git clone https://github.com/philips-software/logproxy.git
 $ cd logproxy
-$ go build .
+$ ./buildscript.sh
 ```

-This produce a logproxy binary exectable read for use
+This produce a `logproxy` binary executable in the `build` directory ready for use.
+The output also contains the unit test coverage, unit test results and a JUnit compatible format of the unit test execution result.

 # Docker